 Plan your menu considering the time of day that the party will take place.
 If the party will be around lunch or dinner time, consider serving a meal (it doesn’t have to be fancy).
-Or maybe just snacks with and cake and ice cream?
+If not, maybe just snacks with and cake and ice cream would work best.

 Begin by filling in the blanks related to the decisions you have just made about the party on the Party Planning Guide form.
 Then, move on to the Birthday Party Planner form and fill in those details.

 Now, take a look at that Party Budget form and give it a go.
 Hint: look online to get an idea of how much items are going to cost.